 Section 1031 is an excellent tax-deferral strategy, but it can be confusing to taxpayers who have never used it before.
 Below are a handful of the most frequently asked questions we hear about 1031 exchanges in Duluth.
 If you have more questions about your 1031 exchange, contact our Duluth qualified intermediaries at 218.831.1031.

 What is a 1031 Exchange?

 In the simplest terms, a 1031 exchange is a tax-saving strategy laid out in the Treasury Regulations that allows you to defer the capital gains taxes on the sales of property and roll those net proceeds into bigger and better property.
-This allows you to avoid a big tax windfall and keep your money compounding and building interest over time.
+This allows you to avoid a big tax bill and keep your money compounding and building interest over time.

 Can Anyone Do a 1031 Exchange?

 Yes, any taxpaying American citizen can do a 1031 exchange, so long as the relinquished property and the replacement property are both located within the United States.
 1031 exchanges are for big time real estate investors and regular taxpayers alike.

 How Do I Know if My Property is Like-Kind?

 One of the most important requirements in a 1031 exchange is that your relinquished property and your replacement property need to be like-kind.
 When it comes to real estate, like-kind is very broad.
 Most real estate is like-kind to most other real estate.
 For example, an apartment complex and a hotel would be considered like-kind because they are both real estate.

 What are the Time Frames I Need to Be Aware of in a 1031 Exchange?